peterpme/redux-crud-api-middleware/README.md

 const DELETE_PRODUCT_FAILURE = 'DELETE_PRODUCT_FAILURE'
 ```

 The api should be configurable to handle different scenarios and different libraries.
+I'd like to support at least one of these for version 1.0:
 - `fetch`
 - `axios`
-- `superagent` are all decent starters.
-I'd be willing to work either either of these with the potential to throw in your own config in later releases.
+- `superagent`

 Possible `crudApi` implementation (with some holes)